As an Amazon Associate I earn from qualifying purchases.

 - 12 oz. package riced cauliflower

 - 1 tsp. ground turmeric

 - 1 tsp. ground ginger

 - 2 cups cooked chickpeas (if canned, drain and rinse)

 - 1 cup golden raisins

-- In a large skillet or pot, combine the diced tomatoes, potatoes, carrots and onions and bring to a strong simmer.
+- In a large skillet or pot, combine the diced tomatoes, potatoes, carrots, and onions and bring to a strong simmer over medium heat.